-After installing and configuring Citrix Provisioning components, a vDisk is created from a device’s hard drive by taking a snapshot of the OS and application image, and then storing that image as a vDisk file on the network.
-The device that is used during this process is referred to as a master target device.
+After you install and configure provisioning components, a vDisk is created from a device’s hard drive.
+This disk is created from a snapshot of the OS and application image, it then stores that image as a vDisk file on the network.
+The device that is used during this process is seen as a main target device.
 The devices that use those vDisks are called target devices.

-Citrix XenDesktop with personal vDisk technology is a high-performance enterprise desktop virtualization solution that makes VDI accessible to workers who require personalized desktops using pooled-static virtual machines.
+Citrix Virtual Apps and Desktops with vDisk technology is a high-performance enterprise desktop virtualization solution that makes VDI accessible to workers requiring personalized desktops using pooled, static virtual machines.

 The wizard also creates virtual machines to associate with each device.
-A type of catalog in Citrix Desktop Studio that allows you to preserve the assignment of users to desktops (static assignment); the same users are assigned the same desktop for later sessions.
+A type of catalog in Citrix Studio allows you to preserve the assignment of users to desktops (static assignment).
+The same users are assigned the same desktop for later sessions.
 In addition, the wizard creates a dedicated storage disk (before logon) for each user so they can store all personalization’s to their desktop.
-Personalizations include any changes to the vDisk image or desktop that are not made as a result of an image update, such as application settings, adds, deletes, modifications, documents.
+Personalizations include changes to the vDisk image or desktop that are not made as a result of an image update.
+These personalizations include application settings, adds, deletes, modifications, and documents.

 Target devices that use personal vDisks can only inherit properties from another device that uses personal vDisks.

 Use the Device with Personal vDisk Properties dialog to configure, view, or modify the properties of a target device using a Personal vDisk.